markis/jest-ratchet/README.md

   'src/imp' // incorrect usage (does not start with './')

 Should this tool support things like piping the coverage data in as an argument?
 Of course it should.
 If you want to build that and send a PR I will be all smiles 😀✨.
 If not then you probably see me do it _eventually_.

+Special thanks to [markis](https://github.com/markis/jest-ratchet), on which this package is built on.